wiremock/wiremock.org/_docs/configuration.md

 ---
-layout: docs
-title: "Java configuration"
-meta_title: Configuring WireMock in Java | WireMock
 description: Configuring WireMock progammatically in Java.
 ---

+# Configuring WireMock in Java

 Both `WireMockServer` and the `WireMockRule` take a configuration builder as the parameter to their constructor e.g.